eoap/.github/profile/README.md

 # Resources and Guides for Earth Observation Application Packages

-This set of repositories aim to:
+This set of repositories aims to:

 * help developers create Earth Observation (EO) applications using the Common Workflow Language (CWL)
 * provide an overview of the CWL, its key concepts